-- 7.5 The average rate of return on the Authority's investment balances during the period was 0.48% (increased from 0.44% reported in the April to October Report).
-For comparison purposes, the benchmark return (average 7-day London Interbank Bid Rate or LIBID rate) at the end of February 2018 was 0.37%.
-The average 7 day London Interbank Offered Rate (LIBOR) rate at the end of February 2018 was 0.49%.
-The comparison of rates of return against a benchmark is less relevant when set against the ultimate priority of Security as set out in the Authority's Treasury Management Strategy Statement 2017/18. - 7.6 Short and long term interest rates are beginning to rise marginally since the increase of the base rate by the Bank of England on 2 November 2017 to 0.5%.
+- 6.4 The counterparties that the council currently use all meet the criteria set out in the Treasury Management Strategy Statement 2017/18 and are monitored by the Treasury Management Advisors.
+A detailed list of the counterparties used and amounts currently invested can be seen in Appendix A. - 6.5 In February 2018, the treasury management advisors circulated an update advising not to lend to Northamptonshire County Council in light of the S114 notice issued by them.
+A copy of this update is shown in Appendix B. - 6.6 The average rate of return on the council's investment balances during the period was 0.48% (increased from 0.44% reported in the April to October Report).
+For comparison purposes, the benchmark return (average 7-day London Interbank Bid Rate or LIBID rate) at the end of February 2018 was 0.37% and the average 7 day London Interbank Offered Rate (LIBOR) rate at the end of February 2018 was 0.49%.
+This shows that we are achieving a good rate of return against benchmark. - 6.7 Paragraph 6.6 above explains that the current average rate of return of 0.48% has been achieved and how interest rates are moving.
+The graph below shows the average rate per counterparty to illustrate the range and movement of interest rates.

+6.8 Short and long term interest rates are beginning to rise marginally since the increase of the base rate by the Bank of England on 2 November 2017 to 0.5%.
 Our Treasury advisers are forecasting that the Base Rate will remain at this level over the medium term.
-This will mean that interest rates on investments will increase from the current position. - 7.7 There were 108 investments made during the period, totalling £152.8m and 88 maturities totalling £139.6m.
-The average balance held for the period was £49.5m. - 7.8 Of the investments and maturities in paragraph 7.7, 25 were fixed term investments taken out during the period and 23 were fixed term investments that have matured during the period.
-The fixed term investments were for amounts ranging from £1m to £5m. - 7.9 The Authority has budgeted to achieve £120,000 of income from its investment activity in 2017/18.
+This will mean that interest rates on investments will increase from the current position.

+- 6.9 There were 108 investments made during the period, totalling £152.8m and 88 maturities totalling £139.6m.
+The average balance held for the period was £49.5m. - 6.10 Of the investments and maturities in paragraph 6.8, 25 were fixed term investments taken out during the period and 23 were fixed term investments that have matured during the period.
+The fixed term investments were for amounts ranging from £1m to £5m. - 6.11 The council has budgeted to achieve £120,000 of income from its investment activity in 2017/18.
 Investment activity from April to February 2018 has achieved £246,042 in interest for the financial year.
-The current forecast that is estimated to be achieved is £249,391. - 7.10 Of this total, an element is applied to balances held on external income.
-This external income largely represents balances from S106 contributions that have not yet been spent.
-The estimated amount forecast to be applied is approximately £17,618 subject to the balances remaining at the end of the financial year.
-There is no budget applied to this element as S106 contributions are only achieved when specific conditions are met and are anticipated to be spent. - 7.11 The estimated remaining balance of interest (£231,773) received on investment income is budgeted to be apportioned between General Fund and the Housing Revenue Account based on the estimated cash flow position.
-For 2017/18, the budgeted investment income is apportioned as follows: £76,140 General Fund and £43,860 Housing Revenue Account.
-Any over or under achievement of interest is apportioned on this basis and the current forecast is anticipated as follows:
+The current forecast that is estimated to be achieved is £249.391. - 6.12 Of this total, an element is applied to balances held on external income.
+This external income largely represents balances from S106 contributions that have not yet been spent. - 6.13 The budgeted and projected levels of investment income is represented in the table below.